 Since long-tail keywords are more specific and have a higher audience engagement rate, it is only wise to include them in your meta titles and descriptions.

-Step 6: Create Sub-Headings using Long-Tail Keywords
+Step 6: Create Sub-Headings Using Long-Tail Keywords

 It is important to section your blog content into several sub-headings.
 This sectioning is important to help viewers pause and take breaks from lengthy and wordy blog posts.